-- ✓ The dropout rate for 2013-2014 of 0.7 percent is the lowest in the Denver metropolitan area. - ✓ The number of LPS graduates who go on to higher education continues to be high, at approximately 90.6 percent in 2014. - ✓ A total of 1,152 high school juniors and seniors sat for 2,207 Advanced Placement exams in 2013-2014.
+- ✓ The dropout rate for 2014-2015 of 0.9 percent is among the lowest in the Denver metropolitan area. - ✓ The number of LPS graduates who go on to higher education continues to be high, at approximately 90.9 percent in 2015. - ✓ A total of 1,173 high school juniors and seniors sat for 2,229 Advanced Placement exams in 2014-2015.
 These students may receive college credit by scoring three or higher on a five-point scale on exams in various subjects.
-Test takers posted scores of three or higher on 67.7 percent of exams taken. - ✓ A large number of LPS high school seniors took college entrance tests in 2013-2014.
+Test takers posted scores of three or higher on 65.2 percent of exams taken. - ✓ A large number of LPS high school seniors took college entrance tests in 2014-2015.
 The average scores were all above both national and Colorado averages on the ACT tests and on the SAT tests.
-See pages 160-161 for test results. - ✓ In 2014, high school seniors were awarded approximately \$40.4 million in college grants and scholarships. - ✓ In 2014, LPS had 13 National Merit Scholarship Finalists, two Presidential Scholar Candidates, one Presidential Scholar Semifinalist, one National Hispanic Recognition, and three Boettcher Scholars. - ✓ In 2014, LPS was the only district in the greater Denver metropolitan area and one of only 27 districts statewide to be Accredited with Distinction by the Colorado Department of Education.
+See pages 174-175 for test results. - ✓ In 2015, LPS high school seniors were awarded approximately \$37.0 million in college grants and scholarships. - ✓ In 2015, LPS had five National Merit Scholarship Finalists, one Presidential Scholar Candidate, two National Achievement Programs, two National Hispanic Recognition, four Boettcher Scholars, and one Boettcher Scholar Finalist. - ✓ In 2014, LPS was the only district in the greater Denver metropolitan area and one of only 27 districts statewide to be Accredited with Distinction by the Colorado Department of Education.
 LPS has been Accredited with Distinction five years in a row.
-This is Colorado's highest academic accreditation rating and only 11 out of 178 school districts in Colorado have been Accredited with Distinction every year since its creation. - ✓ In 2014, LPS schools received seven John Irwin School of Excellence awards, three Governor's Distinguished Improvement awards, and an English Language Proficiency Act Excellence award from the Colorado Department of Education. - ✓ All three LPS high schools Littleton, Heritage, and Arapahoe are nationally recognized and award winning.
+This is Colorado's highest academic accreditation rating and only 11 out of 178 Colorado school districts have obtained the Accredited with Distinction rating every year it has been awarded. - ✓ In 2014, LPS schools received five John Irwin School of Excellence awards, two Governor's Distinguished Improvement awards, and an English Language Proficiency Act Excellence award from the Colorado Department of Education. - ✓ All three LPS high schools Littleton, Heritage, and Arapahoe are nationally recognized and award-winning.
 They have been featured in Newsweek Magazine's "Top High Schools in America" and 5280 Magazine's "Top High Schools in Denver."